 - 2 INGREDIENT AIR FRYER PIZZA

-But unless you have some on hand, you probably pass by these recipes or spend some time searching for the perfect Self-Rising flour after you try to figure out what exactly is this self-rising flour.
+But unless you have some on hand, you probably pass by these recipes or spend some time searching for the perfect Self-Rising flour after trying to figure out what exactly this self-rising flour is.

 What Is Self-Rising Flour?